-Welcome to the 2019 edition of DLA Piper's Legal Professional Privilege Global Guide, the ultimate guide to legal professional privilege around the world!
+Welcome to DLA Piper's Legal Professional Privilege Global Guide, the ultimate guide to legal professional privilege around the world!

 With the help of DLA Piper's unparalleled global network, we continue to clarify the scope and key limitations of legal professional privilege in various jurisdictions.
 But this Guide is not just a legal comparison but rather a practical toolkit for companies with cross-border operations.